avpnusr/sickchill/README.md

 You can set the timezone for the container via environment-variable "TZ".
 You can activate support for german releases via the environment-variable "GERMAN".
+You can set your own glotz.info APIKEY via the environment-variable "APIKEY".

-**Important:** for german airdates, the language of SickChill needs to be set go "German" as well!
+**Important:** for german airdates, the language for indexers of SickChill needs to be set to "German / Deutsch" as well!

 ```
 docker run -d \